Elementora/Chatgpt-Python-/README.md

 # 🐍 My Python Learning Journey

 Hello!
-I'm **[Your Name Here]**, and this repository documents my **Python learning process**.
+I'm **[Ersan]**, and this repository documents my **Python learning process**.
 Here, you will find topics I've studied, exercises I've solved, and projects I've worked on.

 ## 📌 What's in This Repo?
 This repository contains my **step-by-step Python learning journey**, including: